LagMemo: Language 3D Gaussian Splatting Memory for Multi-modal Open-vocabulary Multi-goal Visual Navigation: Methodology

 Concretely, instance masks are first obtained by SAM \cite{kirillov2023segment}, and feature splatting is applied to render per-pixel semantic features.
 Mask-level features are aggregated and optimized with a feature loss that encourages intra-instance consistency and inter-instance separability.
-This ensures that Gaussians belonging to the same object share similar embeddings, while different objects remain distinguishable.
+This initial step explicitly encodes instance boundaries, ensuring that Gaussians belonging to the same object share similar embeddings, while different objects remain distinguishable.

 To achieve stable retrieval and cross-view instance alignment, Gaussian features are further discretized via a two-level codebook quantization.
 A coarse partition jointly considers 3D positions and language features, while a fine partition refines categories based solely on language features.
 Then we conduct a 2D-3D feature association between 2D instance-level features from multiple image views and the discretized 3D Gaussian language features.
 Specifically, for each instance category, we render all Gaussians assigned to that category and evaluate their spatial and semantic consistency with the 2D instance masks.
 The instance feature is then assigned to the discrete language category of the Gaussians with the highest similarity score.